Rescuers Search For Survivors After Mudslides In Colombia Kill At Least 200

 Critics of Santos have said the government should have done more to protect the region from this kind of disaster, the BBC reports.

-A U.N. official pointed to climate change as an underlying cause of the flooding and landslides, while a conservation cited deforestation.
+A U.N. official pointed to climate change as an underlying cause of the flooding and landslides, while a conservationist cited deforestation.

 The AP provides some context: